- See a full list of publications

 Linne Mooney is our Professor of Medieval English Palaeography, and active in both the Department of English and Related Literature and the Centre for Medieval Studies, based at King's Manor.

 Her research focuses on the dissemination of late medieval English literature in manuscript and early print.
-She has published numerous editions of medieval texts, collections of essays, and reference works, studies on computer applications to manuscript studies and medieval science; but her current research centres on late medieval English scribes, their identities, the places and conditions of their work, and their patrons.
+Earlier in her career she published articles about Middle English texts and manuscripts, editions of medieval texts, collections of essays, reference works, and studies of computer applications to manuscript studies and of medieval science; but her current research centres on late medieval English scribes, their identities, the places and conditions of their work, and their patrons.
+At MA level, she teaches palaeography (learning to read and date medieval handwriting) and textual criticism (editing medieval texts from their original sources) as well as codicology (the study of medieval books as artefacts).
+She is happy to supervise MA dissertations that comprise editions or that study any facet of Middle English literature.

 Linne Mooney's research interests include editing of Middle English texts, manuscript studies, studies of authorship and distribution of Middle English texts, and new historical studies of Middle English authors and texts.